Chapter 2

 their perennial encore “The End”, the full moon bathes

-Essen in molten mercury.
+Essen in a mercurial light.
 We’ve all been poor and struggling

-for long enough now.
-We’re hoping for success but none of
+for long enough.
+We’re hoping for success, but none of

-us are prepared for the future that fate will bring.
-We are akin
+us are prepared for the future that fate will dish up.
+In that moment at the Cafe Click we are akin

-to the citizens of Pompeii in the immediate aftermath of the eruption
+to the citizens of Pompeii immediately after the eruption

-of Vesuvius, just before the lava descends upon them.
+of Vesuvius but just before the red hot stones and lava descend upon them.